Legal U.S. Online Betting Guide For 2016

 We come at this from two different directions.
 First and foremost, we are die hard online gamblers, avidly participating in legal online sports betting, online casinos and poker play.
 We also enjoy racebook action, bingo, and playing the lottery online.
 You will find sections within this guide that cover all of those types of betting.
 Secondly, we serve as professional industry consultants that are proficient in vetting legally licensed US online gambling sites and the services they provide.
 Combined we have several decades of gambling experience under our belts, and are well versed in the nuances present within this industry.
 We are also very familiar with the legalities of gambling from a state and federal perspective.

 Our range of experience as players and professionals has provided us with a well rounded perspective of each niche within the industry.
 The information you find on www.legalbettingonline.com is accurate, up to date and invaluable to players who enjoy gambling online, but want to do it legally within the confines of the law.
-The good news is there is nothing illegal about gambling online in the United States as long as the site is located outside of US borders.

 Most Trusted Gambling Site For United States Players